 To read more research on the benefits of napping:

-Sheila Madden is the CEO of Madden Coaching & Consulting where she coaches and consults with leaders of high growth organizations, young professionals who want to accelerate their career success and individuals wanting to live an extraordinary life .
+Sheila Madden is the CEO of Madden Coaching & Consulting where she coaches and consults with leaders of high growth organizations, and individuals wanting to live an extraordinary life .

 Copyright 2014.
 All Rights Reserved.